demitri/qlsc/README.md

 The pixel numbering scheme is in *[z-order](https://en.wikipedia.org/wiki/Z-order_curve)*; please refer to the Chan paper for details and diagrams.

-## Geospatial/Cone Search Support

-QLSC has preliminary support for indexing, but this should be considered a proof of concept.
-There is no current support for database-style indexing along the lines of what Q3C provides, but this is planned.
-Do not expect any API stability in this class at this point, but it is usable for reasonably-sized datasets (1e5 points, no problem, 1e6 points... could take a little while, but works).

-Geospatial/cone queries in the form of a cone search are supported, but search time taken is proportional to the number of points provided.
-Searches are perfomed by using the `QLSCIndex` class.
-Examples are provided in the [examples](https://github.com/demitri/qlsc/tree/master/examples) directory.

 ## References & Links

 * [Original Chan, O'Neill 1975 paper](https://ntrl.ntis.gov/NTRL/dashboard/searchResults/titleDetail/ADA010232.xhtml)